fuersten/sun_ray/README.md

 #### Number

 The only kind of number **WSL** supports is a double floating point number.
-It is also the only data type a calculation can be made with.
+It is also the only data type a calculation can be made with, apart from strings, which can be concatenated.
 The usual operations are supported for calculations.

 Arithmetic operations: